CommandMC/HeroicWiki/Steam-Deck.md

 4. Move the newly downloaded AppImage to the `/home/deck/Applications` folder
    * If you do not have an `Applications` folder, it is recommended you create one but you may place the AppImage wherever you would like
 5. Right click the AppImage, click `Properties`, `Permissions`, check `Is Exectuable`
-6. Double click the AppImage to open Heroic
+6. Double click the AppImage to open Heroic.

 #### Game Mode